jnozzi/cocoadev.com/markdown/HowToSetImagesInNSTableView.md

 ----

-You can react to the table view's selection changing (as described in the answer to your question of a few days ago) by changing the image you return for     - (id)tableView:(General/NSTableView *)aTableView objectValueForTableColumn:(General/NSTableColumn *)aTableColumn row:(int)rowIndex
+You can react to the table view's selection changing (as described in the answer to your question of a few days ago) by changing the image you return for     - (id)tableView:(NSTableView *)aTableView objectValueForTableColumn:(NSTableColumn *)aTableColumn row:(int)rowIndex

 You'd learn a lot more about Cocoa by actually writing this application yourself, instead of asking everyone here to write it for you.